DustinScharf/linopt/README.md

 3. Open a terminal / cmd inside the folder / directory linopt was extracted to
 4. Type ``pip install -r requirements.txt``
    1. If this fails, you need to install the packages listed in ``requirements.txt`` manually
-5. Type ``python linopt.py version`` to test if the installation was successfull
+5. Type ``python linopt.py version`` to test if the installation was successfully

 Now you can run the program with a terminal / cmd from the current linopt folder / directory like shown below.